 Learn New Skills

-By choosing further education means that you are going to learn a new skill set, for example, if this is your first degree then you will acquire a level of discipline perhaps not needed in your professional world as you will have to adhere to deadlines and guideline set out by the university.
+By choosing further education, that means that you are going to learn a new skill set such as becoming a sonographer or a radiologist, for example, if this is your first degree then you will acquire a level of discipline perhaps not needed in your professional world as you will have to adhere to deadlines and guideline set out by the university.

 If you have already invested many years in graduate education, further education can hone the skills you have acquired at your current job, for example, if you do a further degree in enterprise and entrepreneurship.